BlueWitherer/BloqbitLegacy/src/README.md

 | `AI_TOKEN`            | [Groqcloud](https://www.groq.com/groqcloud/) API token.                   | `No`      |

 > [!NOTE]
-> Some variables have a testing counterpart, where they access a dummy model just for testing.
+> Some variables have a testing counterpart, where they attempt to access a dummy model just for testing.
 >
 > | Variable                | Tests For             |
 > |:-----------------------:|:---------------------:|